Arrange Master Documentation

 - Rows & Columns: Defines the dimensions of the grid.

-90°will rotate each item by a random angle between -90° and +90°. - Vary Size: Randomly scales each item.
+90°rotates between -90° and +90°). - Vary Size: Randomly scales each item.
 A value of

 Special Mode: Single Item Fill